Robustness of Decentralised Learning to Nodes and Data Disruption: Results

 First, we focus on the effect of different disruption times in~\autoref{fig:accuracy_all}.
 The later the disruption happens, i.e., going from left to right, the higher the mean accuracy of the system, as more and more nodes have been able to reach a higher level of accuracy before the cut-off, resulting in a narrower curve beam.
 This result holds for both scenarios and follows naturally after noticing that the central nodes are able to connect the network and, in Case 2, share their information for more communication rounds before getting switched off as the accuracy threshold increases.
 In all cases, after the disruption occurs, most curves stop improving and tend to cluster into different groups of similarly performing nodes.
-As the curve colours show, these groups reflect the cluster size to which the nodes belong.
-Recall that since the clusters' sizes are calculated after the removal of the special nodes, nodes having cluster size 1 are isolated nodes.
-As we can see in Figure~\ref{fig:accuracy_all}, isolated nodes have the lowest values of accuracies, and the accuracy generally increases with the increasing value of the cluster size.
+As the curve colours show, these groups reflect the connected component size to which the nodes belong.
+Recall that since the connected components' sizes are calculated after the removal of the special nodes, nodes having connected component size 1 are isolated nodes.
+As we can see in Figure~\ref{fig:accuracy_all}, isolated nodes have the lowest values of accuracies, and the accuracy generally increases with the increasing value of the connected component size.
 This comes naturally from the fact that more connected nodes enjoy more information flow due to collaborative learning, thus increasing their performance.
-Furthermore, by examining the curves for the two largest clusters (size 25 and size 29), we can observe that the larger the cluster size, the more a node's performance becomes independent of the disruption time.
-This indicates that the cluster has sufficient data to compensate for the disruption's effects, no matter when it occurs.
+Furthermore, by examining the curves for the two largest connected components (size 25 and size 29), we can observe that the larger the connected component size, the more a node's performance becomes independent of the disruption time.
+This indicates that the connected component has sufficient data to compensate for the disruption's effects, no matter when it occurs.
 Conversely, we notice a strong correlation between the accuracy level and the timing of disruptions for the isolated nodes: the later the disruption occurs, the better the accuracy level that the isolated nodes can achieve.
 Naturally, this is because they have longer access to more information.
-Clusters of intermediate sizes fall within these two boundary conditions.
+Connected components of intermediate sizes fall within these two boundary conditions.